solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 0 - Welcome and Intro to the Azure Portal/README.md

 ## Step 3

-In this step, we will explore de database.
+In this step, we will explore the database.

 ## Step 4